 Minimum competency training is underway and all required staff members are enrolled for the completion of the required training.
 Our participation in this program is in line with the assessment of current skills pool and capacity building to ensure less reliance on consulting services.
 The filling of critical vacancies will also require compliance by candidates to the minimum competency requirements.

-9. Public Input on the draft budget
+9. Public Input to be solicited